gofynd/fdk-client-golang/documentation/PLATFORM.md

-Delete sms template by id
+SMS templates are predefined message formats linked to various events for delivering messages to users.
+Use this API to delete an sms template by ID.

 *Success Response:*

-Success
+Refer `GenericDelete` schema for more details.

-Schema: `SmsTemplateDeleteSuccessRes`
+Schema: `GenericDelete`

 *Examples:*